Language Acquisition Preschool

 Language Acquisition Preschool Staff

-We have 3 openings in our afternoon class
+We have openings in our morning and afternoon class periods

-We are particularly looking for children who are learning English as their second language.
+We are particularly looking for children who are typically-developing and who are learning English as their second language.